-The main financial instruments of the Company include equity investments, trade notes and accounts receivable, trade notes and accounts payable, lease liabilities, loans and bonds payable.
+The main financial instruments of the Company include investments in equity and debt instruments, trade notes and accounts receivable, trade notes and accounts payable, lease liabilities, loans and bonds payable.
 The Company's Finance Department provides services to its business units, co-ordinates access to domestic and international capital markets, monitors and manages the financial risks relating to the operations of the Company through internal risk reports which analyze exposures by degree and magnitude of risks.
-These risks include market risk (including foreign currency risk, interest rate risk and other price risk), credit risk, and liquidity risk.
+These risks include market risk (including foreign currency risk, interest rate risk and other price risk), credit risk and liquidity risk.